CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

-# When your project has a contractual Modification (MOD) or Extension
+# When your project has a contractual Modification (Mod) or Extension

-## What is the difference between a contract MOD and an Extension?
+## What is the difference between a contract Mod and an Extension?

-Contract Modifications (MOD) are required for any change to the original document, e.g. adjustments to the following:
+Contract Modifications (Mod) are required for any change to the original document, e.g. adjustments to the following:

 -   key personnel
 -   scope